Banking in Switzerland: Loopholes

+Reforms

 To improve the tracking down and freezing of assets, Swiss NGO Public Eye has called for a national task force, a register of the beneficial owners of front companies and a reporting obligation for lawyers.
 The Tax Justice Network and FATF made similar recommendations in 2018, including breaking up the Big Four accounting firms.
 As of 2022, the Swiss government is following up on some of those recommendations.
 In addition, Transparency International is demanding that lawyers, financial advisors plus real estate and art transactions be subject to the same exacting anti-money laundering measures as banks.
 However, in 2025, the Swiss parliament has pushed back on many of these reforms on grounds of "competitiveness" for the Swiss banking sector.
+In October 2026, Switzerland plans to create a central register of the beneficial owners of assets held through shell companies to counter money laundering (available to the authorities only).
+Transparency International says the reform is not going far enough and contains many loopholes.

 Enabling industry

 The "enabling industry" refers to lawyers, fiduciaries, notaries, and real estate agents who assist criminals in investing or hiding their ill-gotten wealth.
 Their activity is not covered by the Swiss Anti-Money Laundering Act as long as they are only advising clients to place money in a particular financial institution or country.
 Furthermore, lawyers in Switzerland can refuse to disclose almost anything to the authorities about their clients.

 Under the Swiss Anti-Money Laundering Act, banks must report suspicious clients and transactions to the authorities.
 Lawyers and other advisors have no such obligation if they simply create trusts and other constructs rather than handle assets.

 According to the Money Laundering Reporting Office Switzerland in 2017, official "suspicious activity reports" reached nearly 4,700 (worth $16.2 billion) up from 2,909 reported cases in 2016.
 Suspicious activity reports increased to 21,000 in 2025.
+According to FINMA in 2023, 50 percent of Swiss banks had “largely unsatisfactory” anti-money laundering systems.

 The Swiss Financial Services Act of 2020 (FinSA) requires financial advisers to obtain a licence (950 firms advising on nearly $200 billion have been approved by FINMA).
 The law also requires any "retrocession" paid by the bank to the advisor to be disclosed publicly.